Heritage Square (Golden, Colorado)

-Apex site
+Heritage Square was a Storybook Victorian theme park shopping village in Golden, Colorado.
+It was originally built as Magic Mountain in 1957–59.
+It was built by Marco Engineering, Inc., led by original Disneyland vice president C. V. Wood Jr..
+The park officially closed on June 30, 2018.

+History

+Walter Francis Cobb and John Calvin Sutton incorporated Magic Mountain, Inc. in 1957 for investment to build the new theme park.
+At first the new theme park targeted as a building site the northeastern alcove of South Table Mountain, just east of Golden, Colorado, and purchased 460 acre of land to do so.
+This site met with sharp opposition from the nearby residents of Applewood, who objected to the impact of the development, including traffic and building on the scenic mountain.

 The new site selected for Magic Mountain was 600 acre at the foot of the mountains at Apex Gulch southwest of Golden.
-During the Colorado Gold Rush, this had been part of the site of Apex, an early base camp community at an important crossroads of thoroughfares leading to the gold fields, including the Apex Road, which led up the gulch.
-At the same time, Cobb learned of the new theme park creating firm of Marco Engineering, Inc., formed by Cornelius Vanderbilt Wood, and hired them to design Magic Mountain at this location.
-Among the members of Wood's firm were several veteran Hollywood art directors, including some who had worked on Disneyland itself.
-The lead designers for Magic Mountain were Wade B. Rubottom and Richmond (Dick) Kelsey.
+During the Colorado Gold Rush, this had been part of the site of Apex.
+Cobb learned of the new theme park firm of Marco Engineering, Inc., formed by Cornelius Vanderbilt Wood, and hired them to design Magic Mountain at this location.

 Themed areas and attractions

 In the design dreamed up for Magic Mountain, the park was based on Colorado history, development and future.
 It was to be surrounded by an authentic narrow gauge train of the type historic to Golden and the Colorado mountains, and the park included 6 themed areas: